antoshkaplus/Android_RecursiveLists/README.md

 ## Bugs

 ## TODO

+### App
+* make synchronization process better (use tips from words application)
 * when user installs application we provide him with lots of initial data. but he may already have it on the cloud. solution :
 1) dialog box to ask if he needs initial data loaded
 2) create some predefined id-s for initial data to make it unique and the same for all devices
 * clear all removed items but leave 10 or another count that are most recent
 * purge ???
+* add task lists. right can be as usual lists but may need improvement later on. even right now need ability to mark as completed. list containters should probably have properties too. different classes.

+### Backend

 Screenshots